rcmdnk/windows/README.md

       * A-S-o: Window Move Right

 #### Vim emulation
-With `vimedit.mayu`, vim mode is available on Thunderbird, Notepad, and TeraPad.
+With [vimedit.mayu](./vimedit.mayu), vim mode is available on Thunderbird, Notepad, and TeraPad.
-You can add any other applications in the setting file if you want.
+You can add any other applications in the setting file if you want ([Ref](http://rcmdnk.github.com/blog/2013/03/16/yamy4/)).

 ##### Mode
 Following modes are available